sindresorhus/awesome-npm/readme.md

 - [Install npm packages globally without sudo on OS X and Linux](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md)
 - [Optimizing the footprint of an npm package](https://medium.com/@goldglovecb/npm-needs-a-personal-trainer-537e0f8859c6)
 - [The Art of Node](https://github.com/maxogden/art-of-node#modules) - An introduction to Node.js and client-side development with npm.
+- [Why npm scripts?](https://css-tricks.com/why-npm-scripts/) - An introduction to npm scripts with common packages and scripts, as well as a boilerplate project.

 ## Tools